instadeepai/Mava/README.md

 - 🔌 [OG-MARL](https://github.com/instadeepai/og-marl): datasets with baselines for offline MARL in JAX.
 - 🌴 [Jumanji](https://github.com/instadeepai/jumanji): a diverse suite of scalable reinforcement learning environments in JAX.
 - 😎 [Matrax](https://github.com/instadeepai/matrax): a collection of matrix games in JAX.
-- 🔦 [Flashbax](https://github.com/instadeepai/flashbax): accelerated replay buffers in JAX.
+- ⚡ [Flashbax](https://github.com/instadeepai/flashbax): accelerated replay buffers in JAX.
-- 📈 [MARL-eval](https://github.com/instadeepai/marl-eval): standardised experiment data aggregation and visualisation for MARL.
+- 📈 [MARL-eval][marl_eval]: standardised experiment data aggregation and visualisation for MARL.

 **Related.** Other libraries related to accelerated MARL in JAX.